jsw2060/PingPongProject/README.md

 # You need to put ojdbc7.jar file in the directory(C:\Program Files\Java\jre1.8.0_144\lib\ext) to start this project

 # You need to put some data in a Locker table and Bootrack table for making certain views.
-^ In the Locker table, 1~120 tuples has a each locker_code in numerical order.
+# In the Locker table, 1 to 120 tuples has a each locker_code in numerical order.
-^ In the Bootrack table, 1~36 tuples has a each bootrack_code in numerical order.
+# In the Bootrack table, 1 to 36 tuples has a each bootrack_code in numerical order.

 # You need to put these triggers